hinaali03/hinaali03/README.md

 Hi there!
 I'm a passionate **Bioinformatics graduate** from **COMSATS University Islamabad**.
 I enjoy blending **biology, programming, and statistics** to explore and solve **real-world biomedical problems**.
+I’m also exploring and learning ML, computer vision and neural networks to expand my skills in AI applications.

 From genomics to structural biology, I love diving deep into biological data and turning it into meaningful insights using **coding and visualization tools**.